Frontline, Peace Life Statement

 Frontline, Peace–Life: Ukraine's Revolutionaries of the Forgotten War

-In 2014, following the Revolution of Dignity in Kyiv and Russia’s illegal annexation of Crimea, thousands of men and women, mostly young students, self-deployed into eastern Ukraine (the Donbas) to fight as volunteers in a war against Russian aggression.
-Entirely of their own free will, these volunteers were not paid, had no obligation to the government, and most had no military training.
-They risked everything to protect their homeland, civil rights and a vision for a life free of government corruption.
+In 2014, following Russia’s annexation of Crimea and the Revolution of Dignity in Kyiv, thousands of ordinary men and women self-deployed into eastern Ukraine to fight a war against a Russian-backed insurgency.
+Entirely of their own free will, these individuals were not paid, were not conscripted by the government, and most had no military training.
+They voluntarily abandoned everything they knew to fight for their homeland, their fellow citizens, their civil rights and their vision for a life free from government corruption.

-For almost two years, I've been photographing and conducting oral history recordings with these volunteer soldiers, in Kyiv and within the conflict zone, where since 2014, over 4,500 Ukrainian soldiers have died and over 360,000 have fought and returned home to what they have labeled the “peace-life.”
-But these figures only account for soldiers who were formally registered in the Ukrainian Armed Forces or in volunteer battalions that were eventually integrated under Ukraine’s Ministry of Defense after a destabilized government (following the exile of then-president Victor Yanukovych in February 2014) rushed to send contracts and reestablish order.
-There are thousands of men and women, many still unaccounted for, who fought or fought and died in 2014 and 2015, during the most violent seasons of the conflict, before it turned to the trench style warfare of World War I that it remains today.
+There are thousands of volunteer men and women who fought or fought and died in 2014 and 2015, before it turned to the trench style warfare of World War I that it remains today.
 Many who survived continue to serve on the frontline, not able to find their place within the “peace-life.”
 Many are discovering that they are not able to abandon a purpose that they and their fallen comrades risked everything for in the beginning.
-For those who survived who are still undocumented, they must fight through red tape in courtrooms to attempt achieving “combat participant status,” a label that would grant them access to an already underequipped and underfunded state veteran support system for the psychological and physical distresses of war, including brain injury.
+To add to this, many remain undocumented for their participation in 2014, and they must fight through red tape in courtrooms for months, if not years, to attempt achieving “combat participant status,” a label that would grant them access to an already severely underequipped and underfunded state veteran support system for the psychological and physical distresses of war, including brain injury.
+Even within Ukraine’s regular Army, presently, there is no “screening” when a soldier leaves the conflict zone for medical injuries related to the war.